zjw19970816/academic-kickstart/content/home/experience.md

   location = "Zhuzhou, Hunan"
   date_start = "2020-01-18"
   date_end = "2019-12-18"
-  description = """	Learning the design and principle of the auto control board and the drive board, understanding the production
+  description = """
+  Learning the design and principle of the auto control board and the drive board, understanding the production
-  process of the auto control board and the drive board, participating in the development of the company's project products, and at the same time understanding the principle, debugging and UD of the auto motor control."""
+  process of the auto control board and the drive board, participating in the development of the company's project products, and at the same time understanding the principle, debugging and UD of the auto motor control.
+  """

 [[experience]]
   title = "Automobile Division of Zhuzhou CRRC Times Electric Co.，Ltd. "